software-gardening/almanack/README.md

 #### Batch processing many repositories

-The batch command runs Almanack across many repositories in parallel and writes one parquet (or one per batch) while optionally streaming progress to stdout.
+The `almanack batch` command runs the almanack check across many repositories in parallel and writes one parquet file (or one per batch) while optionally streaming progress to stdout.

 ```bash
 # Run from a list (comma-separated) and write a single parquet